PsychoMnts/Xiaomi-Scooter-Motion-Control/README.md

 # Xiaomi-Scooter-Motion-Control
-Modification to legalise the Xiaomi Mi Scooters in The Netherlands (Project is not ready to use yet!
-Please wait before buying parts as they might change.)
+Modification to legalise the Xiaomi Mi Scooters in The Netherlands.

 The idea is to make an small hardware modification on the Xiaomi scooters so the comply with the Dutch law.